 The layout of the camp buildings can be seen on the site plan.
 There are three large camper cabins, several staff cabins, a First Aid Post, the main dining hall/kitchen, and of course the flush-toilet biffies.

 The property committee has been working hard to adhere to AODA accessibility standards.
-New ramps and doors have been installed in Smedley Lodge with plans to update accessibility to cabins by 2025.
+New ramps and doors have been installed in Smedley Lodge (the Dining Hall) with plans to update accessibility to cabins by 2025.

 Potable water is provided by a treatment system that has been inspected by the Ministry of the Environment.
-Annual water system reports are available (2015 Water Report).
+Annual water system reports are available upon request.
 Cell phone service is available at the camp.
 The camp can be rented, pending availability and Board approval.
 See Rentals for details